rtmigo/tabular_dart/README.md

 Dart library for easily displaying tabular data in a visually appealing ASCII table format.

-Tabular is specifically designed to create tables in the Markdown format that Github understands.
+Tabular is specifically designed to create tables in the Markdown format that GitHub understands.

 The library is inspired by python's [tabulate](https://pypi.org/project/tabulate/) and [pretty_table](https://pypi.org/project/prettytable/).